gn1e/Eon-DocumentV2/README.md

 - sxndyyz for basically half the screenshots
 - ryan for all of the add ons aka they got leaked
 - eon mods for helping
-- twin1 for most of the stuff
+- twin1 for part 1 to 3 and funny stuff